Configure a Point-to-Site connection by using certificate authentication (classic)

-This article shows you how to create a VNet with a Point-to-Site connection in the classic deployment model using the Azure portal.
-You can also create this configuration using a different deployment tool or deployment model by selecting a different option from the following list:
+This article shows you how to create a VNet with a Point-to-Site connection.
+You create this VNet with the classic deployment model by using the Azure portal.
+This configuration uses certificates to authenticate the connecting client, either self-signed or CA issued.
+You can also create this configuration with a different deployment tool or model by using options that are described in the following articles:

-A Point-to-Site (P2S) configuration lets you create a secure connection from an individual client computer to a virtual network.
-Point-to-Site connections are useful when you want to connect to your VNet from a remote location, such as from home or a conference, or when you only have a few clients that need to connect to a virtual network.
-The P2S VPN connection is initiated from the client computer using the native Windows VPN client.
-Connecting clients use certificates to authenticate.
+You use a Point-to-Site (P2S) VPN gateway to create a secure connection to your virtual network from an individual client computer.
+Point-to-Site VPN connections are useful when you want to connect to your VNet from a remote location.
+When you have only a few clients that need to connect to a VNet, a P2S VPN is a useful solution to use instead of a Site-to-Site VPN.
+A P2S VPN connection is established by starting it from the client computer.

 - A Dynamic VPN gateway.

-- The public key (.cer file) for a root certificate, uploaded to Azure.
-This is considered a trusted certificate and is used for authentication.
+- The public key (.cer file) for a root certificate, which is uploaded to Azure.
+This key is considered a trusted certificate and is used for authentication.

 - A client certificate generated from the root certificate, and installed on each client computer that will connect.
 This certificate is used for client authentication.

 - A VPN client configuration package must be generated and installed on every client computer that connects.
-The client configuration package configures the native VPN client that is already on the operating system with the necessary information to connect to the VNet.
+The client configuration package configures the native VPN client that's already on the operating system with the necessary information to connect to the VNet.